 - Check to see where the supplement is extracted from.
 If it is extracted from the liver of the fish, then avoid the supplement as it contains Vitamin A which can be harmful to the baby.

 Foods Containing Omega-3

-The most obvious choice for Omega-3 fatty acids comes from cold water fish.
+The most obvious choice for Omega-3 fatty acids comes from cold-water fish.
 These include salmon, anchovies, tuna, and sardines.
-However, with the awareness of mercury poisoning and increase in pollution levels of the oceans, most people will recommend that you take fish oil through supplements.
+However, with the awareness of mercury poisoning and the increase in pollution levels of the oceans, most people will recommend that you take fish oil through supplements.
 Make sure that this is extracted from the body of the fish and not from the liver of the fish.